lammps/lammps/doc/src/Howto_rheo.rst

 bond length and a bond type.
 Then, when solidifying, particles will search their local neighbors and automatically create bonds with any neighboring solid particles in range.
 For BPM bond styles, bonds will then use the immediate position of the two particles to calculate a reference state.
-When melting, particles will then delete any bonds of the specified type when reverting to a fluid state.
+When melting, particles will delete any bonds of the specified type when reverting to a fluid state.
 Special bonds are updated as bonds are created/broken.

 The other option for elastic objects is an elastic shell that is nominally much thinner than a particle diameter, e.g. a oxide skin which gradually forms over time